Meyn1/DownloadLibrary/README.md

         {
             //Create your Request Massage.
 Here the body of google.com HttpRequestMessage requestMessage = new(HttpMethod.Get, "https://www.google.com");
             //Send your request and get the result.
-Pass the CancellationToken for handling later over the Request object var response = DownloadHandler.Instance.SendAsync(requestMessage, downloadToken).Result;
+Pass the CancellationToken for handling it later over the Request object var response = DownloadHandler.Instance.SendAsync(requestMessage, downloadToken).Result;
             //If the resposne does not succeed
             if (!response.IsSuccessStatusCode)